Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 ***Professor Daniel Hurt***

 Visits from Vemik were always welcome.
-Or… well, they were *usually* welcome.
+Or... well, they were *usually* welcome.
 Maybe this one would be too, but somehow Daniel doubted it.
 He had a lot on his mind, and only a few hours to go before the next scheduled jump to Cimbrean.

 He didn’t want to catch that jump, but it was that or miss Steve Lawrence’s funeral.
 And he owed it to the man to be there.